Adaptive Momentum and Nonlinear Damping for Neural Network Training: Introduction

 \section{Introduction}

 Neural network loss landscapes are highly non-convex, multi-modal and difficult to navigate \cite{choromanska2015loss, li2018visualizing}.
 Improvements in training dynamics directly impact convergence speed, generalization performance, and computational cost.
 Momentum-based stochastic gradient methods are widely used to address these challenges.
-By maintaining exponentially weighted averages of past gradients, momentum stochastic gradient descent (mSGD) can help the optimization dynamics advance along flat regions, overcome barriers and control oscillations induced by stochastic gradients and ill-conditioning of the optimization landscape \cite{sutskever2013importance}.
+By maintaining exponentially weighted averages of past gradients, momentum stochastic gradient descent (mSGD) can accelerate progress along low-curvature directions and help control oscillations caused by stochastic gradients and ill-conditioning \cite{sutskever2013importance}.
 Recent work also shows that momentum can reduce stochastic-gradient bias \cite{shaw2025randomised}.
 In practice, this allows for larger and more robust learning rate choices than standard SGD.
-However, the inertia introduced through the momentum mechanism can itself become a new source of oscillations and instability.
+However, if not carefully tuned, the inertia introduced through the momentum mechanism can itself become a source of oscillations in directions of high curvature or lead to excessive damping and slow convergence.

-When tuned appropriately, the momentum mechanism can help suppress oscillations in directions of high curvature and speed-up convergence in low-curvature regions.
-The standard practice deep learning is to keep the momentum coefficient fixed during training, despite the presence of highly coordinate-dependent curvature.
-In this work, we argue that the momentum coefficient should not remain fixed during training.
+The standard practice in deep learning is to keep the momentum coefficient fixed during training, despite the presence of highly coordinate-dependent curvature.
+In this work, we argue that the momentum coefficient should not remain constant during training.
 Instead, it should be dynamically adapted to reflect the evolving kinetic energy of each parameter.
-Importantly, this adaptation should operate on a per-parameter basis to account for heterogeneity in the loss landscape.
+Importantly, this adaptation should happen on a per-parameter basis to account for heterogeneity in the loss landscape.